behnambagheri/fish-paste-gram/README.md

 ptg --id @my_other_chat "Hello from another place"

 # Send to multiple chats in one go
-ptg --id bea --id reza "Hello to two chats"
+ptg --id friend1 --id friend2 "Hello to two chats"
 # or
-ptg --id bea,reza "Hello again"
+ptg --id friend1,friend2 "Hello again"

 # Send a file with optional caption
 ptg ~/Documents/log.txt